 However, COVID-19 has presented significant challenges on the global shipping industry to effect crew change and repatriate seafarers, having an adverse impact on seafarers’ rights, including fundamental principles and rights at work.
 It has been estimated that hundreds of thousands of seafarers presently require immediate repatriation as they are beyond their original tours of duty, in some cases for more than 17 consecutive months and often without access to shore-based leave and/or medical treatment.

 Intersections between the Crew Change Crisis and Labor Trafficking

 Human traffickers often prey on people who are experiencing vulnerabilities as they are easier to exploit.
 Especially during the COVID-19 pandemic and current maritime labor issues, seafarers are placed in a vulnerable position that presents risks of labor exploitation, which at times rise to the level of labor trafficking.
 For example, in one report, approximately half of seafarers who were interviewed did not have current work contracts and some had not been paid in months.

-During Lent and throughout spring, please join us as we elevate the visibility of these seafarers’ plight and call for an end to the crew change crisis through education, prayer and advocacy.
+During Lent and through June 25, 2021, the International Day of the Seafarer, please join us as we elevate the visibility of these seafarers’ plight and call for an end to the crew change crisis through education, prayer and advocacy.